 While it’s great to meet or exceed these benchmarks, keep your personal goals in mind.
 What is the average ACT score range for the schools you are applying to?
 What types of schools are you applying to?
 Are you applying to a STEM school or major?
 If so, you should definitely meet or exceed the STEM benchmarks.
 However, if you’re applying to a liberal arts school or major, it’s probably not as important to have top STEM scores.

-2. See How You Compare
+2. See How You Compare to Averages

 3. Evaluate Your Detailed Results